Entanglement negativity, Holography and Black holes: Entanglement entropy and entanglement negativity in

 where, $\rho$ is the full density matrix and $\rho_A=Tr_{A^{c}}(\rho)$ denotes the reduced density matrix for the subsystem-$A$ and $n\to 1$ is the replica limit.
-For a $(1+1)$-dimensional CFT the moments of the reduced density matrix $Tr(\rho_{A}^n)$ are related to the partition function on a $n$-sheeted Riemann surface with branch points at the boundaries between regions $A$ and $A^c$ \cite{Calabrese:2004eu}.
-Alternatively, the partition function on a $n$-sheeted Riemann surface may be recast as the two point function of the branch-point twist/anti-twist fields ${\cal T}_{n}$ and $\overline{{\cal T}}_n$ on the complex plane with the following scaling dimensions
+For a $CFT_{1+1}$, the moments of the reduced density matrix $Tr(\rho_{A}^n)$ are related to the partition function on a $n$-sheeted Riemann surface with branch points at the boundaries between regions $A$ and $A^c$ \cite{Calabrese:2004eu}.
+Alternatively, the partition function on a $n$-sheeted Riemann surface may be recast as the correlation function of the branch-point twist/anti-twist fields ${\cal T}_{n}$ and $\overline{{\cal T}}_n$ on the complex plane with the following scaling dimensions

 here, $c$ is the central charge of the CFT.
 Hence following \cite{Calabrese:2004eu,Calabrese:2009qy} the general form for the quantity $Tr\rho_A^n$ may be expressed as follows

 where, $A=\cup_{i=1}^N[u_i,v_i]$ indicates that the subsystem $A$ has been divided into $N$ disjoint intervals.
 For the case when $N=1$ with the subsystem length $|u-v|=\ell$, the eq.(\ref{rhoAn}) reduces to the following